 The walk can be started from three separate locations, the quarry at Kimmeridge, the car park at the edge of the village of Kingston or, were we will start now, The Swyre Head car park.

 On leaving the chalky floor of the car park, turn left to go through a kissing gate and then straight through the following one, taking you into a large field.
-This is often filled with sheep so be aware of scattering the flock.
+This is often filled with sheep so be aware of scattering the flock or defensive mothers.
 A small chalky track leads you up to the top of the hill with woodland on your right hand side.
 Once at the top, go through another gate leading you to a grassed terrace.
 The forest and a dry stone wall is on your right and on your left the ground drops away, the sea is comes into view and down in the valley, or Golden Bowl as it is known locally, sits Encombe House.
 As the coastline disappears eastwards, St Aldhelm’s Head juts out into the sea aggressively.

 The present Encombe House was completed in 1770 by John Pitt (cousin of the Prime Minister William Pitt).
 The manmade lake was also installed and the water works that accompanied it.
 This led to the nickname of the Golden Bowl due to its fertility aided by the location, it’s micro climate and manmade watering system.

 Behind you, at the high end of the Golden Bowl, sits a 40ft high obelisk made from Purbeck stone.
 When trees are in full leaf it may be a little harder to spot!
 It was erected in 1835 by the First Lord Eldon (John Scott) in honour of his brother Baron Stewell (William Scott).
 A later inhabitant, but of the same family, was (also) John Scott who played the role of Lord in Waiting for King George VI (1937-52) and for Queen Elizabeth II (1952-1968).